Scheduling Gantt Chart widget

 The Scheduling Gantt Chart widget includes several required and optional configuration settings.
 This section presents an overview, and the required settings are specifically marked as such.

-• Start timestamp [REQUIRED]: The beginning of the timeline.
+• Start Timestamp [REQUIRED]: The beginning of the timeline.

-• End timestamp [REQUIRED]: The end of the timeline.
+• End Timestamp [REQUIRED]: The end of the timeline.

-• Custom timeline grid precision: Select a unit of time for Gantt Chart grid lines that will override default grid lines.
+• Custom Timeline Grid Precision: Select a unit of time for Gantt chart grid lines that will override default grid lines.

 • Disable timeline zoom and scroll: Disable users' ability to use the timeline scroll or zoom features.

-• Title icon: Select an icon that appears alongside the title property of each row.
+• Title Icon: Select an icon that appears alongside the title property of each row.

-• Sub-titles: Select one or more properties of the resource object set that will appear underneath the object title.
+• Sub-Titles: Select one or more properties of the resource object set that will appear underneath the object title.
 Additionally, select an icon for each sub-title, as demonstrated in the image below.

 Scheduling Gantt Chart widget with subtitles configured.

-• Group-by property: Select a property of a fixed resource object set that divides fixed resources (rows) into subgroups.
+• Group-By Property: Select a property of a fixed resource object set that divides fixed resources (rows) into subgroups.
 The defined groups can be opened or closed via a toggle in chart.
 In the below example, the resources have been divided into the groups "Garden City," "Garza," and "Hoople."

 Scheduling Gantt Chart widget grouping configuration.
-Scheduling Gantt Chart widget grouping configuration.

-• Default sorts: Allow one or more default sorts to be applied to the ordering of rows in the chart.
+• Default Sorts: Allow one or more default sorts to be applied to the ordering of rows in the chart.

 • Action configuration: Configure actions related to resource object type.
 These actions can be standard Ontology create, modify, or delete actions, or a custom FoO-backed action.

 • Search function: Configure row-level recommendation function.
 This function is initiated when the user right-clicks a time in the chart where there is nothing scheduled.
-The placement of cursor corresponds to a specific time and resource object which can then be used as inputs to function.
+The placement of cursor corresponds to a specific time and resource object which can then be used as inputs to the function.

-• On row select event: Configure Workshop events to trigger when a row is selected in the chart.
+• On Row Select Event: Configure Workshop events to trigger when a row is selected in the chart.
 For example, cause a drawer with a more detailed object view to appear.

-Input data (Pucks)
+Input data (pucks)

 • Allocate: Drag-and-drop pucks anywhere in the chart.
 Multiple pucks can be assigned to the same resource at the same time.